Why Putin's Miscalculation Could Make Russia Step Up Attacks

 When the so-called Winter War came to an end, Finland lost territories but remained an independent country.
 There is a possibility that the war in Ukraine will end in a similar way.

-We are just at the beginning of events, and just because Ukraine has resisted so far doesn’t mean it can resist Russia’s military might for long.
+We are only at the beginning of events, and just because Ukraine has resisted so far does not mean that it can resist Russia’s military might for long.
 The first round, however, went better than expected, and the West’s response was far more robust than most people expected — especially Vladimir Putin.

 Have you watched our new videos on YouTube?
 Subscribe to our channel!